aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/mail-merge/read-field-names-online/_index.md

 url: /mail-merge/read-field-names-online/
 aliases: [/read-mailmerge-document-field-names-online/]
 keywords: "Read, mustache template, online, Mail Merge, Word, Microsoft Word"
-description: "Gets MailMerge Field Names in a document online."
+description: "Get Mail Merge field names in a Word document online"
 weight: 60
 ---

-This example explains how to get MailMerge Field Names in the document online.
+This example explains how to retrieve Mail Merge field names from a document online.
 [This API](https://apireference.aspose.cloud/words/#/MailMerge/GetDocumentFieldNamesOnline) assumes we send the document in the request body.

 The following is a description of the most important parameters: